 Troubleshooting

-Field-tested fixes for the most common ALPON X4 issues.
-Each entry lists the observable symptom, the probable cause, and the minimal fix.
-Work through the sections in order when bringing up a device for the first time: power, then LEDs and boot, then connectivity, then GPIO and peripherals, then the operating system.
+Diagnostic reference for the ALPON X4 industrial edge IoT computer.
+Each issue lists the observable symptom, the probable cause, and the minimal fix.
+Work through the categories in order: power, then LEDs and boot, then connectivity, then GPIO and USB, then the operating system, then ALPON Cloud.

 How do I troubleshoot the ALPON X4?

 Start from the physical layer and move up.
-Verify power first (USB-C PD 27 W, 9 to 30 V DC, or PoE+ on PoE-variant SKUs), then the Status LEDs, then the network links (LTE Cat 4, Wi-Fi, dual Ethernet), then confirm GPIO Add-on activation, and finally inspect ALPON X4 OS logs with journalctl -xe.
-This guide groups every common failure mode under one of those layers for the industrial edge IoT computer.
+Verify power first (15 V / 27 W USB-C PD, 9 to 30 V DC, or PoE+ on PoE-variant SKUs), confirm the Power and Connection LEDs report a healthy state, check network links (LTE Cat 4, Wi-Fi, dual Ethernet) in that order, verify GPIO Add-on activation through GPIO 21, and finally inspect ALPON X4 OS logs with journalctl -xe.

 Before you troubleshoot

-Most "dead on arrival" reports resolve with a 15 V / 27 W USB-C PD adapter or a 9 to 30 V DC supply on the terminal block.
-Standard 5 V phone chargers do not negotiate enough voltage to boot the CM4.
+Most "dead on arrival" reports resolve with the supplied 15 V / 27 W USB-C PD adapter or a 9 to 30 V DC supply on the terminal block.
+Standard 5 V phone chargers do not negotiate enough voltage to boot the Raspberry Pi CM4.
 Start every diagnostic here.

 The device does not power on (no LEDs)